-For this marmalade or spoon sweet “Glyko you koutaliou” in Greek, depending what you choose to make, removing the pits is actually the boring part.
+For this marmalade or spoon-sweet “Glyko tou koutaliou”, depending what you choose to make, removing the seeds is a little time consuming…

-You can finely slice the fruit to create your marmalade, or you can slice them in half, making a delicious spoon sweet.
+By slicing the fruit to create your marmalade, or you can cut them in half, making a thicker spoon-sweet.

 Delicious as a topping on vanilla ice cream or Greek yogurt… adding some almonds too!

 500 g granulated sugar

 1. Prick the kumquats in a few places with a toothpick.
 Bring a pot of water to the boil and then add the whole kumquats and simmer for 15 minutes drain and allow to cool.